amr-yasser226/pagerank-power-method/README.md

 >
 > * Star and Complete graphs converge fastest (3–4 iterations).
 > * Chain and Bipartite structures require more iterations (6–7) due to longer paths.
+>
+> **Note on “Flat” Residual Plots:**
+> For highly regular and small graphs (like Complete-5 or Cycle-4), the PageRank algorithm may converge in just one iteration.
+In such cases, the residual becomes zero immediately, resulting in a plot with a single point.
+This behavior is correct and expected — it simply reflects the instant convergence of the power method under these graph structures.

 ---